Tarakasi: Durga puja

-The introduction of the Sharadiya Utsav tradition in the city dates back to the visit of Chaitanya Mahaprabhu, a Hindu saint, in the 16th century when the consecration of the idol of Durga by using the mask pattern was conducted in his presence at Binod Behari Devi Mandap.
+The introduction of the Sharadiya Utsav tradition in the city dates back to the visit of Chaitanya Mahaprabhu, a Hindu saint, in the 16th century, when the consecration of the idol of Durga by using the mask pattern was conducted in his presence at Binod Behari Devi Mandap.

 Every year, during Durga Puja in Cuttack, Tarakasi jewellery is used at many pandals to embellish the idols of Durga.
 One of the most famous idols is the one at Chandni Chowk, where the entire crown and accessories of Durga are made of silver, popularly known as Chaandi Medha.
 Other pandals using Tarakasi are Chauliaganj, Choudhury Bazar, Khan Nagar, Banka Bazar, Dargaah Bazaar, Balu Bazar, etc.

-Every year more than 150 filigree artisans are engaged in making backdrop and ornament design.
+Every year, more than 150 filigree artisans are engaged in making backdrop and ornament designs.
 The style was introduced at the Choudhury Bazaar puja pandal with a 250 kg chandi medha in 1956.
 Following suit, Sheikh Bazaar puja mandap installed a 350 kg chandi medha in 1991.
-In 2004, Ranihat puja committee joined the elite group with a 483 kg of silver filigree backdrop, jewellery and weaponry.
+In 2004, the Ranihat puja committee joined the elite group with a 483 kg of silver filigree backdrop, jewellery and weaponry.
 In the following year, Haripur-Dolamundai puja committee superseded Ranihat when it installed 500 kg silver filigree.
-In 2006, the Sheikh Bazaar committee remodeled a new backdrop using 450 kg of silver.
+In 2006, the Sheikh Bazaar committee remodelled a new backdrop using 450 kg of silver.
 Chandini Chowk, Sheikh Bazaar, Alisha Bazaar, Chauliaganj, Badambadi, Ranihat, Haripur-Dolamundai and Balu Bazaar-Binod Behari puja committees are vouching for the filigree work.
 There is a competition to notch the best show every year among all puja committees in Cuttack.